Akerman/campnewlywed/content/camp-louise.md

 background = "/images/emily.jpg"
 details = "Camp Louise</br>24959 Pen Mar Rd, Highfield-Cascade, MD 21719" link = "http://www.airylouise.org"
-text = Visit the Camp Louise Website
+text = "Visit the Camp Louise Website"
 +++
 Set against the backdrop of the picturesque Catoctin Mountains and nestled beside the serene Hashawha Lake, Camp Louise boasts a sprawling landscape that invites exploration and wonder, and stands as a haven of adventure, camaraderie, and cherished memories.